 The four least significant bits (LSBs) of each of the 14 Channel 0 to Channel 13 control registers comprise the driver mode bits.
 The mode value selects the desired logic family and pin functionality of an output channel, as listed in Table 51.
-This driver design allows a common 100 $\Omega$ external resistor for all the different driver modes of operation that are illustrated in Figure 26.
+This driver design allows a common 100 $\Omega$ external resistor for all the different driver modes of operation that are illustrated in Figure 28.

 If the output channel is ac-coupled to the circuit to be clocked, changing the mode varies the voltage swing to determine sensitivity to the drive level.
 For example, in LVDS mode, a current of 3.5 mA causes a 350 mV peak voltage.
 Likewise, in LVPECL mode, a current of 8 mA causes an 800 mV peak voltage at the 100 $\Omega$ load resistor.
-Using any termination other than those specified in the Input/Output Termination Recommendations section may results in damage or decrease end of life performance.